Recovery to Practice (RTP)

 The RTP curriculum development and piloting was a five year process that used SAMHSA’s definition and 10 components of recovery as the foundation.

-- Mental Health Resource of Texas/Via Hope – To coordinate the dissemination of RTP among Certified Peer Specialists.
+- Mental Health Resource of Texas/Via Hope (Austin, Texas)

-- The University of Texas at Arlington, School of Social Work – To facilitate the dissemination of RTP among social work professionals in Texas.
+- The University of Texas at Arlington, School of Social Work (Arlington, Texas)

-- The University of Texas Health Science Center at San Antonio – To develop and implement a multi-phase effort to disseminate the RTP psychology curriculum throughout Texas.
+- The University of Texas Health Science Center at San Antonio (San Antonio, Texas)

 Hogg Program Officer